AlfredChester/Lynx/README.md

 **You don't need to redirect stdin or stdout**

-It is optional to have a directory with no `std.cpp` inside and enables `genOut` which is still an experimental function
+It is optional to have a directory with no `std.cpp` inside and enables `genOut` meanwhile writing outputs in `Gen.generator` which is still an experimental function

 Then, run the command `python general.py {folder_name}`